earocorn/osh-docs/docs/osh-node/first-sensor.md

 1. Navigate to 'Sensor.java' and Open the file
 2. Override 'updateSensorDescription'

-### Building the description
+### Updating the Sensor Description
-All sensor description operations should be performed within
+Override updateSensorDescription when updating sensor details:

 ```java
  synchronized (sensorDescLock) {